Illinois Sports Betting Revenue

 BetMGM, Unibet, and others have stated their intentions to launch their online sportsbooks in Illinois in 2021.
 More competition in the market should lead to improved odds and juicier bonuses for IL sports bettors.
 It’s almost certain to raise the ceiling in Illinois, and we expect IL to jump past Pennsylvania once more operators go live.

-Sports Betting Dime will keep you up to speed with the latest IL sports betting news and revenue insights as the market continues to expand.
+Sports Betting Dime will keep you up to speed with the latest IL sports betting revenue insights as the market continues to expand.

 Learn more about the Prairie State’s sports wagering history, rules and regulations, bonuses, and more by visiting our in-depth page on where to bet online in Illinois.
 You can also check out our state-by-state sports betting revenue tracker to see how IL compares to other markets across the US.